Federal

 Frequently Asked Questions

-What is the salary for the Satellite Communications Team Lead, NSIC position at United States Space Force Forces?
+What is the salary for the Team Lead Intelligence Specialist, NSIC position at United States Space Force Forces?

 The salary range for this position is $110,401 - $143,523/yr.
 This is a GG-13 position on the General Schedule pay scale.
 Actual pay may vary based on locality adjustments.

-Where is the Satellite Communications Team Lead, NSIC job located?
+Where is the Team Lead Intelligence Specialist, NSIC job located?

 This position is located in Dayton, Ohio.
 This is an on-site position.